 Yes, students in Year 7 to Year 11 wear a school uniform.
 Students in Lower Sixth and Upper Sixth do not wear a uniform but, instead, wear smart-casual clothes.

-Boarders will be taken to purchase the correct school uniform as part of their induction weekend at the start of the academic year.
-For families who wish to buy uniform in advance, the school uniform can be purchased online from John Lewis.
+Families need to buy uniform in advance, the school uniform can be purchased online from John Lewis.